iotaledger/iota-sdk/README.md

   developers to build applications on the Shimmer network.

-- **Client module**: The `client` module in the IOTA SDK offers low-level functions that allow you to have fine-grained control over their interactions with Shimmer nodes.
+- **Client module**: The `client` module in the IOTA SDK offers low-level functions that allow you to have fine-grained control over your interactions with Shimmer nodes.
 It provides access to the underlying API endpoints and enables advanced operations such as custom message construction and direct communication with the network.

 - **Python, Node.js, and WASM Bindings**: The IOTA SDK includes bindings for Python, Node.js, and WASM, which allow you to use the